-“As a jeweler I’m interested in the animacy of objects.
+“As a jeweler I’m interested in the animation, the living legacy of objects.
 When my pieces are worn, they’re activated - that is, their story and felt sense of meaning are brought to life.

 Artisan and educator Sewit Sium has been crafting historically referenced jewelry for over a decade.
 She is driven by the idea that adornment is not solely a marker of trend or wealth, but also a valuable educational tool, reflective of history, culture, tradition, and indigenous technologies.
-In many instances, what we choose to wear and how we choose to wear it characterizes our ancestral memory, relations, and ongoing story as people.
+In many instances, what we choose to wear and how we choose to wear it reflects our ancestral memory, relations, and ongoing story as people.

 Sewit Sium jewelry was born to uphold this idea that fashion is language and a powerful form of storytelling.
 Each hand crafted piece takes us on a journey through history, while embodying a story that is relevant to our lives today.
 The line includes powerful amulets and talismans that anchor us in the present moment, only to say “Im here but my history walks with me.”